jeffbass/imagenode/docs/settings-yaml.rst

   heartbeat: an integer number of minutes; how often to send a heartbeat to hub
   patience: maximum number of seconds to wait for a reply from imagehub
+  stall_watcher: True or False to start a 'stall_watcher' sub-process
+    (default is False)
   queuemax: maximum size of the queue for images, messages, etc.
   print_settings: True or False to print the settings from imagenode.yaml
     (default is False)